fboes/aerofly-missions/docs/custom-missions.md

   -i, --ils          ILS frequency like '123.45'
   -d, --direction    Initial orientation of aircraft
       --magnetic     Magnetic declination used for waypoints
-      --import       Location of an optional FPL, PLN or FMS file
+      --import       Location of an optional TMC, FPL, PLN or FMS file

 Switches:
   -m  --mission-only Do not export mission list with a single mission,